The Jodimars: Career

 Lytle, Ambrose and Richards went on to tour the world as the Comets alongside pianist Johnny Grande and guitarist Franny Beecher, but included Jodimars songs in each show (most notably "Eat Your Heart Out, Annie" and "Well Now Dig This").
 Lytle left the Comets in 2009, following the death of Grande in 2006 and Beecher's retirement from touring also in 2006 (Beecher died in February 2014), and continued to perform as a solo act until his death in May 2013, though he, Ambrose and Richards reunited in 2012 to accept the Comets' induction into the Rock and Roll Hall of Fame.
-Marshall Lytle passed away on May 25,2013 at the age of 89, but Ambrose and Richards continued to tour as the Comets.
-Richards died on July 12, 2019 at the age of 95.
+Marshall Lytle died on May 25, 2013 at the age of 89, but Ambrose and Richards continued to tour as the Comets.
+Richards died on July 12, 2019, at the age of 95.
 Joey Ambrose subsequently retired from touring and died in 2021.

 In 1963, the Beatles recorded a version of the Jodimars' "Clarabella" for the Pop Go the Beatles program for BBC Radio, which appeared on the Apple/Parlophone/Capitol album Live at the BBC in 1994, while the song "Well Now, Dig This" inspired the name of the British music magazine, Now Dig This.